GREENE COUNTY, Tenn. - Four-year-old Taylor Trammell is being called a hero and is credited with saving her mother's life.

-"My mommy wasn't feeling so good," described a humble Taylor Trammell.
+"My mommy wasn't feeling so good," said a humble Taylor Trammell.

-Dispatcher Jimbob White dialed the number and Taylor answered.
+Dispatcher Jim White dialed the number and Taylor answered.

 She remembers talking with dispatchers and trying to answer their questions.
-"I told them my mommy was in trouble," says Trammell.
+"I told them my mommy was in trouble," said Taylor.

 Natacha Trammell spent 12 years in the Army, served tours in Iraq and Afghanistan, and was severely injured in a IED explosion, but it's her four-year-old daughter she calls her hero.
-“If it wasn't for my daughter and Greene County 911, I wouldn't be alive today.
-I know that for a fact," says Natacha Trammell.
+"If it wasn't for my daughter and Greene County 911, I wouldn't be alive today.
+I know that for a fact," Natacha told us.

 Emergency crews ran into another problem when they got to the door -- Taylor wasn't tall enough to unlock it.

 They eventually made it inside, but White says this is a call he'll never forget.
-"I had been taking live calls for one week; this was my first child in distress," describes White.
+"I had been taking live calls for one week; this was my first child in distress," said White.

-Trammell has fully recovered and back to spending time with her two young children.
+Trammell has fully recovered and is back to spending time with her two young children.